roblanf/phypapers/README.md

-# Making twitterbots to post academic papers
+# Making Literature bots to keep up with academic subject areas
 ##### using the building of https://twitter.com/phy_papers as an example

+These instructions tell you how to set up a literature bot that posts automatically to twitter and tumblr.

-There are lots of reasons you might want to keep up with the literature, and twitter feeds are a useful way to do it.
+There are lots of reasons you might want to keep up with the literature.
+Continuous feeds in twitter and tumblr are useful ways to do it.
 Casey Bergman set up flypapers (https://twitter.com/fly_papers), which is a twitterbot that tweets links to any new papers on Drosophila.
 This has proven useful to lots of people.
 There's no reason we shouldn't all be doing this - nobody has to follow accounts they're not interested in, and there may be accounts (like Fly_papers) that lots of people find useful.
 Who knows.

-So, here are some very detailed instructions which, I hope, should mean that anyone can set up their own twitterbot to tweet papers on any given topic.
+So, here are some very detailed instructions which, I hope, should mean that anyone can set up their own literature bot to tweet papers on any given topic.

-These notes are based on Casey Bergman's blog post here:
+These notes are largely based on Casey Bergman's blog post here:

 http://caseybergman.wordpress.com/2014/02/24/keeping-up-with-the-scientific-literature-using-twitterbots-the-flypapers-experiment/